dpchamps/dcampion/content/blog/typscript-template-strings/index.md

 Let's start by breaking `UnpackPack` down:

 We're using a similar technique to what's been covered so far: establish a base case and establish a recursive step.
-Compute the tail of a tuple, and winnow the initial tuple down to an empty case.
+Compute the tail of a tuple, and reduce the initial tuple down to an empty case.

 We take anything as the type's first parameter, and a tuple that will indicate properties to recursively lens into the first value.